-The GOODS distribution network consists of thousands of charitable partners including animal welfare organizations, food banks, VA locations, and other qualified agencies.
+The GOODS distribution network consists of thousands of charitable partners including animal welfare organizations, food banks, Veteran Affairs locations, and other qualified agencies.

-The GOODS Program uses a fee arrangement similar to a food bank model.
+The GOODS Program uses a sustainable hub and spoke model similar to a food bank.
 That is, the goods are donated, but freight, warehouse, and program costs are met by handling fees and donations.

 Keeping pets with their families and out of shelters is critical in times of crisis.